Fast expectation-maximization algorithms for spatial generalized linear mixed models: Introduction

 Inference for SGLMMs is commonly carried out under the Bayesian paradigm \citep[see][]{banerjee2014hierarchical,Muralibook}.
-However, constructing efficient Markov Chain Monte Carlo (MCMC) samplers for fitting such models to large data sets is often challenging.
-There are two major computational challenges: (1) computational issues due to high-dimensional random effects that are typically heavily cross-correlated -- these often result in slow mixing Markov chain Monte Carlo algorithms; (2) expensive calculations involving large matrices.
+However, constructing efficient Markov chain Monte Carlo (MCMC) samplers for fitting such models to large data sets is often challenging.
+There are two major computational challenges: (1) computational issues due to high-dimensional random effects that are typically heavily correlated among themselves (cross-correlated) -- these often result in slow mixing MCMC algorithms; (2) expensive calculations involving large matrices.
 An additional issue is spatial confounding between fixed and random effects -- this can result in slow mixing and problems with parameter interpretation \citep[cf.][]{GuanHaran2016,RHZ2006,ephraim2015,HughesHaran}.
-Under a Bayesian framework, the high-dimensional computational challenges for SGLMMs have been addressed via the predictive process approach \citep{Banerjee2008} and the Vecchia-Laplace approximation \citep{Zilber2019}, the MCMC mixing issues have been addressed by various reparameterizations \citep[cf.][]{RobustMCMC2006, Haran2003,rue2005gaussian}, and the confounding issues have been addressed in \cite{RHZ2006}. \cite{RueINLA} provides a fast inferential approach based on nested Laplace approximations, and \cite{Link2011} suggest how this approximation may be adapted to continuous spatial domain SGLMMs.
-Recently, via projection-based methods, \cite{HughesHaran} and \cite{GuanHaran2016} have addressed both the above computational issues as well as confounding issues, within a Bayesian approach.
+Under a Bayesian framework, the high-dimensional computational challenges for SGLMMs have been addressed via the predictive process approach \citep{Banerjee2008} and the Vecchia-Laplace approximation \citep{Zilber2019}, the MCMC mixing issues have been addressed by various reparameterizations \citep[cf.][]{RobustMCMC2006, Haran2003,rue2005gaussian}, and the confounding issues have been addressed in \cite{RHZ2006}. \cite{RueINLA} provided a fast inferential approach based on nested Laplace approximations and \cite{Link2011} suggested how this approximation may be adapted to continuous spatial domain SGLMMs.
+Recently, via projection-based methods, \cite{HughesHaran} and \cite{GuanHaran2016} have addressed both the above computational as well as confounding issues within a Bayesian approach.